Uranium Corporation of India: Mines

+Tummalapalle

+The ore body of Kanampalli and Tummalapalli mining block in Kadapa is spread over a length of 21 kilometres.
+It is India's largest uranium mine.

 Jaduguda

 It is the first uranium mine of India which started its operations in 1967.
 This mine is located in the state of Jharkhand.
 Jadugoda process plant is located close to the mine which is used for the processing of the uranium ore.
 The ore from Bhatin and Narwapahar mines is also processed here.

 Bhatin

 This mine is located 3 km away from Jaduguda and shares most of the infrastructure with the Jaduguda mine.

 Narwapahar

 This mine was commissioned in April 1995.
 It is known to be the most modern mine of the country.

 Turamdih

 Turamdih mine is located 24 km to the west of Jaduguda and five km south to Tatanagar railway station which is on howrah Mumbai main line.
 It was commissioned in 2003.
 Turamdih Processing Plant has been set up to treat the ore from Turamdih, Banduharang and Mohuldin mines.

 Bagjata

 Bagjata Mines is an underground mine in east singhbhum district of Jharkhand.